New Research Finds Oral Bacteria in Healthy Placentas, Emphasizes Importance of Good Oral Health During Pregnancy

 Once considered a sterile environment, scientists have discovered that a mother’s placenta is no stranger to bacteria.
 Additionally, research suggests that the bacteria may have originated in the mouth, solidifying the belief that good oral health is crucial to a healthy pregnancy.

-The placenta, a female reproductive organ responsible for feeding, removing waste, and providing oxygen to a fetus, also allows transfer of antibodies from mother to child in order to help prevent infection.
-Because of the latter function, it was believed that children got their first dose of bacteria while during vaginal birth (or skin-to-skin contact if delivered by C-section), not inside the womb.
+The placenta, a female reproductive organ responsible for feeding, removing waste, and providing oxygen to a fetus, also allows the transfer of antibodies from mother to child to help prevent infection.
+Because of the latter function, it was believed that children got their first dose of bacteria during vaginal birth (or skin-to-skin contact if delivered by C-section), not inside the womb.
 However, researchers have learned that this isn’t the case: Babies have bacteria in their gut when they’re born and these bacteria don’t match those in the vagina.

 Fetal medicine specialist Kjersti Aagaard of Baylor College of Medicine wanted to find the source of the bacteria.
 She, along with a team of researchers, analyzed the bacteria in the placentae of 320 women.
 In place of evaluating the bacteria under a microscope, Aagaard opted to sequence the DNA of the bacteria.